Warwickshire, 5 & 6 September 2020

 If you have already entered please check your email for futher information.

-The car park opens at 08:30 and is located next to the event village and after-party area.
+The car park opens at 08:30.
 Please remember there will be a £5.00 per car, £10.00 per minibus parking charge collected on the gate.
 Please have the right change ready to prevent queuing.
 Please note that all cars are left at the owner’s risk.

 Buses & Coaches

 Coach parking is extremely limited and must be booked in advance.
 The parking fee for a coach/bus is £50.
 Alternatively there is drop off and collection point.
 Please email to let us know if you are coming by coach.